 - A cover letter outlining the reasons that the applicant wants to intern with the Al Qasimi Foundation and how he/she hopes to contribute to its work.
 The letter should address (1) prior experiences, coursework, and skills relevant to the internship; (2) what the applicant hopes to gain from the experience; and (3) how the internship fits into the applicant's long-term academic and professional goals.
 The cover letter should also include information on the potential dates and the duration of the internship in Ras Al Khaimah.

 - A resume outlining the educational background, research experience, work experience, honors and awards, and co-curricular activities.

 - The most recent official transcript for the current academic program and official transcripts for all completed degrees.

 - An official copy of a TOEFL or IELTS score report (only necessary for applicants for whom English is a second language).

-- Contact details of two references who can address the suitability of the candidate.
+- Contact details of two to three references who can address the suitability of the candidate.
 At least one reference must be from a professor at the applicant’s current university.
 The second may be from a workplace supervisor.

 - An academic writing sample, which should be a recent paper written by the applicant for one of his/her university courses.

 Questions regarding internship opportunities, the application process, or status of an application may be sent to firstname.lastname@example.org.